Discovering DMR – 1

 Finally … let's talk about talkgroups (and reflectors)!

-In addition, there are TAC channels, 310 – 319, that hams can move to for their longer chats in order not to tie up the channels that are more widely shared.
-For example, some hams may begin a chat on 3100, and then move to a TAC channel to continue it.
+In addition, there are the TAC channels (U.S.: 310 - 319; worldwide: 901 - 903).
+TAC 310, 311, and 312 are bridged between different networks, and BrandMeister is a guest on these channels.
+Hams that want to have longer chats in order not to tie up main channels that are more widely shared can use the TAC channels.
+For example, some hams may begin a chat on talkgroup 3100, and then move to TAC 313 – 319 to continue their chat.

 Static and dynamic talkgroups